underdog-tech/vulnbot/CONTRIBUTING.md

 this is not enforced at this time, it may be in the future to enable further automation in our CI/CD process.

+Additionally, due to the potentially sensitive nature of the data this project is designed to work with, we require that ALL commits to this repository be signed, preferably with a GPG key.
+This is essentially a way to prove that the person committing the code is who they say they are, and prevents other people from committing code on their behalf.
+More information can be found in GitHub's excellent documentation: [Signing commits]

 ## Testing

 While it may not always achieve this goal, we strive for this codebase to be